swiftlang/swift/docs/ValueSemantics.rst

    trivially has value semantics (*and* reference semantics).

    Second, it's easy to implement a `struct` with reference semantics: simply keep the primary value in a `class` and refer to it through an instance variable.
-So, one cannot assume that a `struct` type has value semantics.  `Slice` is an example of a reference-semantics `struct` from the standard library.
+So, one cannot assume that a `struct` type has value semantics.  `Slice` could be seen (depending on how you view its value) as an example of a reference-semantics `struct` from the standard library.

 The Problem With Generics
 =========================